yongchengzhu/Stock-Portfolio/README.md

 # Stock Portfolio

-**Update 6/5/2019: ** We cannot make GET requests to `'/stock/aapl/price'` anymore.
+**Update 6/5/2019:** We cannot make GET requests to `'/stock/aapl/price'` anymore.
 Hence, the code is updated so that when the user purchases a stock, a GET request is sent to `'/stock/aapl/quote'` to get the  *latestPrice* instead.

-This website is separated into five essential routes: Landing, Sign Up, Sign In, Portfolio, and Transactions.
+This is a web-based application that stimulates a live stock market exchange situation using the IEX API.
+When a user first visits the application, the user is required to register a new account and which then gets redirected to `/portfolio` route.
+Here, the user have an initial balance of $5000.00 and is allowed to purchase any stock by entering their eligible symbol and the amount of shares into the purchase form and click BUY.
+The performance of the stock is shown on the left panel, and the history of purchases can be reviewed via `/transactions`.

+The backend server is built with ExpressJS for route handling and JWT authentication, as well as MongoDB for data storage.
+The frontend is built with React & Redux.
+The styling is done by Semantic-UI library.

+##